 At that point, I tested myself with the GI-MAP test (my favorite gut test) and found that I had H. pylori, a common trigger of Hashimoto’s and food sensitivities.
 [2] I was excited because I knew that treating this infection usually results in a reduction of thyroid symptoms and thyroid antibodies, but wasn’t sure about which protocol I would use, as many of the herbs I would typically use for H. pylori, are not safe to take while breastfeeding.

-I reached out to my friend and colleague Dr. Maya Shetreat-Klein, and learned that black seed oil could be used against H. pylori.
+I reached out to my friend and colleague Dr. Maya Shetreat-Klein, and learned that black seed oil may help support the body’s defense against H. pylori.
 I used it along with propolis, and that did the trick — within a few weeks, my hoarse voice was gone, my hair stopped falling out, and my follow-up tests showed no more H. pylori.
-Even better, my thyroid antibodies were reduced!
-I also did another gentle protocol with black seed oil, to combat another H. pylori flare back in 2020.
+Even better, my thyroid antibodies were reduced!* I also did a gentle protocol with black seed oil to promote gut balance in the case of another H. pylori flare back in 2020.
 As such, I’ve been wanting to dig deeper into this wonderful herb and get the message out about its many benefits.

 - What is black seed oil?